 When choosing short-term investments, like stocks and bonds, make sure you have a good mix of risk versus return.
 You want to have a balance of high risk, high return investments and low risk, low return investments.
 Some banks offer business bank accounts called sweep accounts.
 These accounts will automatically transfer cash in your bank account that exceeds a specific balance into a higher-interest-bearing account.
 This also increases your current assets and improves your cash position.

 The formula for total current assets is a snapshot of your business’s short-term financial health.
 When accounting for current assets, here’s what you should keep in mind:

 Keep in mind that the formula for total current assets is dynamic, and it’s possible to see improvement pretty quickly in your numbers.
-Maintaining a good balance of current assets to liabilities will help when applying for a business loan, fundraising, and in reaching your day-to-day sales goals.
+Maintaining a good balance of current assets to liabilities will help when applying for business financing, fundraising, and in reaching your day-to-day sales goals.